 Input from the general public and local organizations played a crucial role in developing the Consolidated Plan draft.
-Two public hearings were held on December 3, 2024, and April 15, 2025.
+To date, one public hearing has been held on December 3, 2024.
+A second hearing will follow in April 2025.
 Six public meetings were held in October 2024 and several more are scheduled for March 2025.
 The draft Plan's development included extensive consultation, encompassing multiple agency meetings and individual discussions with program beneficiaries, professionals, and volunteers.

 Advertising for the Public Meetings included the distribution of meeting flyers to community centers across the city, emails via the Community Development email distribution list which has over 7,700 subscribers, meeting advertisements on the City of Raleigh's website, Facebook page with 32,000 followers, X account with over 123,000 followers, and via the City's YouTube Channel with more than 6,000 followers.
 The first Public Hearing was advertised in several local newspapers 12-14 days in advance.
 The City and County worked together on gathering this input from their community development partners and information was shared among them.
 This input helped identify and prioritize community needs, develop strategies and action plans, identify community resources, and promote the coordination of resources.
 Representatives from public and private agencies affiliated with assisted housing, health services, social services, and services for the homeless were invited to individual and group meetings to obtain information from and provide input to the development of this Consolidated Plan.